superligen/kvazzup/README.md

 Kvazzup
 =======

 Kvazzup is an HEVC video call software.
 Kvazzup is written in C++ and built on Qt framework.
-Kvazzup also makes use of the following open-source tools: Kvazaar for HEVC encoding, OpenHEVC for HEVC decoding, Opus Codec for audio encoding and decoding, and Live555 Streaming Media for RTP/RTCP traffic management.
-Currently, Kvazzup operates on Windows and it can be compiled using MinGW or Visual Studio.
+Currently Kvazzup supports Windows.

 ## Features